kargam0167/kargam0167.github.io/_pages/about.md

 > Researcher isn't just a profession.
 It's a constant journey of learning, interpretation, and real-life application.

+Returning to academia in 2019, I spent several years researching unstructured text on social media, collecting and understanding metadata, identifying research questions, and understanding how communication affects behaviour.
+This research led to three scientific papers, forming my PhD in Communication Sciences from the Lusofona University of Lisbon.

 My career in the industry has the following milestones: